European Network of Cultural Centres (ENCC)

 Incubator 2024

-If you aspire to take your project to the European level, this is your chance.
-Incubator 2024 will offer expert mentoring tailored to your project idea, networking opportunities with other socio-culture professionals from all over Europe, and a rich study visits programme that will take you through Valletta's vibrant cultural life.
-This edition's main focus will be culture in non-urban and peripheral areas, but projects related to any other domain of socio-culture are welcome.
+Incubator 2024 offered participants expert mentoring tailored to their project ideas, networking opportunities with socio-culture professionals from all over Europe, and a rich study visits programme that took them through Valletta's vibrant cultural life.
+This edition's main focus was on culture in non-urban and peripheral areas.

 Our trainers are experts with diverse backgrounds and sound professional experience in EU cooperation projects in the field of culture.
 Discover the five trainers we invited this year: